MundoAndino Home : Andes Chile Guide at Mundo Andino

 The system

 There were 500 unused telex machines bought by the previous government, each was put into one factory.
-In the control center in Santiago, each day data coming from each factory were put into a computer, which made short-term predictions and necessary adjustments.
+In the control centre in Santiago, each day data coming from each factory were put into a computer, which made short-term predictions and necessary adjustments.
 There were four levels of control , with algedonic feedback .
 The results were discussed in the operations room and the top-level plan was made.

 The software for Cybersyn was called Cyberstride, and it used Bayesian filtering and Bayesian control.
 It was written by Chilean engineers in consultation with a team of 12 British programmers.